Michael Clinton

 entrepreneur, speaker, author and magazine writer.
 He is CEO/Founder of ROARforward, a B2B business intelligence platform in the New Longevity sector.
 He was publisher of GQ magazine from 1988 to 1994 and subsequently senior vice president and executive vice president of publisher Condé Nast until 1997.
 He joined Hearst Magazines as senior vice president and chief marketing officer and soon after added the publishing director title at Hearst.
 From 2010, he was the president, marketing and publishing director of Hearst Magazines and also served on the board of directors of The Hearst Corporation.
 He currently serves as senior media advisor to the CEO of Hearst.

 A graduate of the University of Pittsburgh and Pace University's Lubin School of Business, in 2021 he earned an MS degree from Columbia University.
 His bestselling book,'ROAR: Into the Second Half of Your Life (Before It's Too Late)’ was published in September 2021 and became the springboard for the business ROARforward.
 Clinton began his career as a reporter for DNR, a men's wear trade journal.
 He has composed 8 books of photography, and 2 collections of essays.
+His most recent book, “Longevity Nation: The People, Ideas, and Trends Changing the Second Half of Lives” was published in May 2026.